theborakompanioni/azure-docs.de-de/articles/active-directory/active-directory-application-manifest.md

 <properties
-   pageTitle="Grundlegendes zum Azure Active Directory-Anwendungsmanifest | Microsoft Azure" description="Sie erhalten ausführliche Informationen zur Verwendung des Azure Active Directory-Anwendungsmanifests, das die Identitätskonfiguration einer Anwendung in einem Azure AD-Mandanten darstellt und für die OAuth-Autorisierung, Zustimmungsoberfläche und andere Zwecke genutzt wird." services="active-directory" documentationCenter="" authors="bryanla"
+   pageTitle="Understanding the Azure Active Directory Application Manifest | Microsoft Azure" description="Detailed coverage of the Azure Active Directory application manifest, which represents an application's identity configuration in an Azure AD tenant, and is used to facilitate OAuth authorization, consent experience, and more." services="active-directory" documentationCenter="" authors="bryanla"